Stepsize errors in the $N$-body problem: discerning Mercury's true possible long-term orbits: Influence of pericentre resolution on Mercury's eccentricity

 The parameter $\eta$ is a proxy for the Rician width. $\eta^2$ is statistically significantly larger for A+21, as a function of time.
 This may be consistent with A+21, who find in their Figure 3 that A+21 has higher instability probabilities than Z15 as a function of time.
 They demonstrate their instability probabilities are correlated with eccentricity range. $\eta$ and eccentricity range are likely correlated as well. $m$, which indicates the centering of the PDFs, is significantly smaller for A+21 for almost all time.

 A two-sample KS test between the A+21 and Z15 data provides a more direct test of the compatibility of Mercury's eccentricity distribution in the two simulation ensembles without imposing any assumptions about an underlying functional form.
 In Fig. \ref{fig:ks-pvalue}, we plot $p$-values from two-sample KS tests as a function of time.
-The $p$-values are small for most data at time $t < 3.5$ Gyrs, indicating inconsistent simulations.
-However, for time $t > 3.5$ Gyrs, the $p$-values are large, indicating consistent PDFs between A+21 and Z15.
+The $p$-values are small {($<0.05$)} for most data at time $t < 3.5$ Gyrs, indicating inconsistent simulations.
+However, for time $t > 3.5$ Gyrs, the $p$-values are large {($>0.05$)}, indicating consistent PDFs between A+21 and Z15. {One might wonder how sensitive our KS $p$-values are to our choice of time slices.
+To explore this, we have recalculated Fig. \ref{fig:ks-pvalue} twice, first shifting the times by $-100$ Myr and then by $+1$ Myr.
+There are variations in the $p$-values, but the general trends remain: at times $> 3.5 $ Gyr, the PDFs are mostly consistent, while at earlier times they are mostly inconsistent}.
 This is the opposite trend observed by A+21 in their Figure 3, who find the instability probabilities of A+21 and Z15 become inconsistent for $t \gtrsim 3.5$ Gyrs.
-Note that A+21 and we are comparing different parts of phase space.